jehopark/FoDSxSMU/Day2_lecture_slides.md

 # facet_wrap(. ~ class, nrow = 2) # same result
 ```

->> Question: What is `~`?
+>> Question: What is `~` for?

 What is a R formula?
 ==================
 A formula is an R object containing a symbolic representation of a relationship between variables.
-Formulas are not For example, **y ~ x + a** is a *formula* which we may read "`y` varies with `x` and `a` (note that the meaning depends on the function in which the formula is used).
+For example, **y ~ x + a** is a *formula* which we may read "`y` varies with `x` and `a` (note that the meaning depends on the function in which the formula is used).
 In most modeling cases, the left-hand side of a tilde (~) is the "dependent variable" (or "response") and the right-hand side is the "independent variable" (or "predictor").

 Example: In a data frame, you have a variable `t` for temperature and another variable `m` for month.
 Clearly, month do not vary with temperature, but temperature varies with month.
 So, you want to see how the temperature varies for different month.
 How do you write a formula for this model?